Sublime Magazine: Editors

-Damian and Laura Santamaria are the editorial directors of the magazine, both of them come from a background in branding and new product/business development.
-They are of an Italian Argentine origin, and graduated from the National University of La Plata with an MA in visual communications.
-The university was pioneered by Tomás Maldonado, who "is considered one of the main theorists of the legendary Ulm Model", which "was one of the most progressive institutions for teaching design and environmental design in the 1950s and 1960s."Ulm School of Design, Retrieved 07/06/2011.

-In 2001, the Santamarias published a book titled Santamaria: Identity.
-The book features a collection of work including corporate identity, packaging and retail design as well as conceptual art, sculpture and photography developed by the Santamarias during their first 10 years of professional practice.
-The book was launched in October 2001 at Zwemmers, Soho, London.
-It was released at Panta Rei in Madrid at the same time.
+Damian and Laura Santamaria are the editorial directors of the magazine.
 Blueprint magazine published an article about the editors in 2001.
 The journalist writes: "Here's an international, cross-disciplinary network that truly speaks the same language.
 Its members cover visual communication, product design, fashion and architecture."
 The says Laura and Damian set up their business in a less-than-traditional way - in a "bullish approach" that "seems to have paid off" and is "refreshing" in the UK industry.

 Contributors

 There are currently 19 regular contributors to the magazine, in addition to other guest contributors and contributors who no longer work with the magazine.